Clingman’s Dome Hike: A Complete Guide

 Continue on Clingman’s Dome Road to where the road terminates in a circular parking lot.

-Parking at Clingman’s Dome
+Parking at Clingman’s Dome/ Kuwohi

 The parking area loops around by the small shop and trailhead before turning around and heading back down the mountain again.